Join More Than 6,500 Curious Brainiacs!

 Monastery on Mouth Athos is recognized as a UNESCO heritage site

-Mihailo Tolotosโ€™ origins betray no hint of his future seclusion in the womb of Mount Athos.
-Born in 1856, his mother perished just four hours after giving birth.
-With no father forthcoming, the orphaned babe was left upon the steps of a monastery high in the mist-drenched, forested Halkidiki peninsula.
+Mihailo Tolotosโ€™ origins reveal little hint of his future seclusion in the sanctuary of Mount Athos.
+Born in 1856, his mother tragically died just four hours after giving birth.
+With no father coming forward, someone left the orphaned infant upon the steps of a monastery high in the mist-drenched, forested Halkidiki peninsula of Greece.

-As for Mount Athos itself, its peaks had sheltered devout hermits since ancient times.
-Its windswept slopes offered ideal isolation for those pursuing heaven through denial of flesh.
+Mount Athos itself had sheltered devout hermits since ancient times.
+Its windswept slopes offered ideal isolation for those pursuing heavenly connection through denial of earthly pleasures.
 In 1060 AD, the Byzantine Emperor issued a charter sealing the peninsula off as a monksโ€™ sanctuary.
-A rule was hence codified banning all females from entering the holy site.
-Even female livestock were disallowed, save certain cats.
+A rule was formally codified banning all females from entering the holy site.
+Even female livestock were prohibited, with the exception of certain cats needed for pest control.

-Over the ensuing centuries, imposing monasteries sprouted across Athosโ€™ hilly terrain.
-They attracted Eastern Orthodox devotees from all nationalities seeking cloistered distance from sin.
+Over the ensuing centuries, imposing monasteries were built across Athosโ€™ rugged terrain.
+They attracted Eastern Orthodox devotees from various nationalities seeking cloistered distance from worldly sin.
 By Tolotosโ€™ era, centuries of tradition permeated Mount Athosโ€™ 20 monasteries housing thousands of monks.

-Into this archaic, insulated world had the orphan Tolotos drifted.
-As he came of age beside Athosโ€™ stone towers, his feet never strayed beyond the only home he knew.
+Into this archaic, insulated world had the orphan Tolotos arrived.
+As he came of age beside Athosโ€™ ancient stone towers, his feet never strayed beyond the only home he knew.

 Pictured here: Mihailo Tolotos